Millennium Park and Grant Park

 See the city by sky and by sea

-Next, head south on Michigan Avenue for a 90-minute, narrated river cruise.
-As you experience the city from a new perspective, your guide will point out 50 architecturally significant sites.
+Next, head south on Michigan Avenue for a 90-minute, narrated Chicago Architecture Boat Cruise.
+Experience the city from a new perspective while your guide points out 50 architecturally significant sites.